wmujawar/Insurance-Price-Predictor/README.md

 [Visualize Models performance](notebooks/06_visualize_mlflow_matrix.ipynb)

-## Docker Setup: Build and Run a Container
+## Docker Setup: Build and Run a docker container
 To containerize the application and ensure it runs in any environment, you can use Docker.
 Below are the steps to build a Docker image and run a container.

 ### 1. **Build the Docker Image**